 Sticking with the status quo feels safe, but in the world of logistics, it’s often costly.
 Relying on outdated manual processes or legacy systems can hold your business back, creating inefficiencies and missed savings opportunities.
 Embracing modern tools and automation isn’t just about keeping up; it’s about getting ahead.
 A centralized spend management portal can transform your operations by providing clear data, automating tedious tasks, and giving your team the insights needed to make smarter choices.
 Overcoming internal resistance to change is key to building a more efficient, data-driven, and profitable shipping operation.

-Pitfall #5: Relying on a Single Carrier
+Pitfall #5: Relying Too Much on a Single Carrier

 Putting all your eggs in one basket is risky in any part of business, and shipping is no exception.
 Relying on a single carrier leaves you vulnerable to their annual rate increases, service disruptions, and capacity constraints.
 It also removes any competitive leverage you have during negotiations.
 A carrier diversification strategy is one of the most effective ways to reduce costs and improve service.
 By using multiple carriers, you can match the right service to the right package, create competition for your business, and build a more flexible and resilient supply chain that can adapt to changing market conditions.